Get an Appointment with a Lawyer Now

 The only exception to the presumption of equal shared responsibility was where there were reasonable grounds to believe that a parent has engaged in abuse or the child or of another child or in family violence.
 In these situations, the presumption did not apply.

 The presumption of equal shared parental responsibility resulted in a system that failed to prioritise the safety of children and orders that placed children at risk.
-From 6 May 2024, the presumption will no longer apply.
+As of 6 May 2024, the presumption no longer applies.

 Best interests of children

-Under the new laws, courts will be required to determine what order in relation to parental responsibility is in the best interests of the child.
+As of 6 May 2024, courts are required to determine what order in relation to parental responsibility is in the best interests of the child.
 The factors that a court must take into account when assessing what is in a child’s best interests are set out in section 60CC of the Family Law Act 1975.

 Equal Shared Parental Responsibility

-Although there will no longer be a presumption of equal shared parental responsibility, courts may still make an order for shared responsibility where this in the child’s best interests.
+Although there will no longer be a presumption of equal shared parental responsibility, courts may still make an order for shared responsibility in terms of major long terms issues in relation to children where this in the child’s best interests.

-When the court makes an order for two people to share parental responsibility, the two parties must consult with each other on serious decisions about the child and come to an agreement.
+When the court makes an order for two people to share parental responsibility, the two parties must consult with each other on these major long term issues and decisions about the child and make a genuine effort to come to a joint decision.

 Sole Parental Responsibility by consent